mit-rss/wall_follower/README.md

 This command sets the ROS master to the ip of the car.
 Add the ```/scan``` topic and make sure you can visualize the laser scan.

+**Note:** "runcar" is a bash function created a while back by a past 6.141 TA.
+It's useful because it sets up your local network configuration when trying to interact with the car.
+If you don't have it already (VMs already have it) then [you can find it here](https://github.com/mit-racecar/install_tools/blob/master/bashrc_vm#L128).
+Just copy the runcar function into your .bashrc and you're good to go (don't forget to source .bashrc when you're done).

 **In order for rviz to work you will need to set your network adapter to "Bridged (Autodetect)".**

 ### Cleaning Up